July Birthstone

 What does ruby symbolize?

 Ruby symbolizes passion, protection, prosperity, power, and courage.
-Throughout history it has been called the "stone of kings," worn by rulers as a sign of authority.
-It is believed to ignite the life force, inspire confidence, protect the wearer from harm, and attract wealth and success.
+It has long been called the "stone of kings," worn by rulers as a sign of authority.
+It is believed to ignite the life force, inspire confidence, protect the wearer from harm, and attract wealth.

 Are rubies more expensive than diamonds?

 Top-quality rubies are often more expensive per carat than colorless diamonds.
-Fine "pigeon's blood" rubies from Myanmar can command $100,000 or more per carat at auction, far exceeding the per-carat price of most diamonds.
-However, commercial-grade rubies are widely available at more accessible price points ranging from $100 to $5,000 per carat.
+Fine "pigeon's blood" rubies from Myanmar can sell for $100,000 or more per carat at auction, far above the per-carat price of most diamonds.
+Commercial-grade rubies are widely available from around $100 to $5,000 per carat.

 Can I wear ruby every day?

 Yes, ruby is excellent for daily wear.
-At 9 on the Mohs hardness scale — second only to diamond — it is extremely resistant to scratching and abrasion.
-Ruby is one of the most durable colored gemstones available, making it an outstanding choice for engagement rings, wedding bands, and everyday jewelry.
+At 9 on the Mohs hardness scale (second only to diamond), it is very resistant to scratching and abrasion.
+Ruby is one of the most durable colored gemstones available, which makes it a strong choice for engagement rings, wedding bands, and everyday jewelry.

 What is the difference between ruby and pink sapphire?